sourcegraph/about/handbook/marketing/webinars.md

 >  ],
 > ```

-**IMPORTANT**: Before sending the above email, be sure to replace the date with the actual date, and the link `https://sourcegraph.com` with the actual Zoom webinar link!
+**IMPORTANT**: Before sending the above email, make sure you update the webinar date and URL!

 ### Hubspot setup